 Our camp directors and executive director spend the year going to conferences and trainings outside of the summer session.

-Amplify staff frequently return year after year, and many work full time in our year round after school programs.
+Amplify staff frequently return year after year, and many work full time in our year round programs.

-Program directors hold a staff meeting daily to discuss and handle any minor incidents that may arise.
+Program directors hold a staff meeting daily to discuss and handle any incidents that may arise.

 Meet the Staff –

 Amplify staff are extraordinary people from all over the world.
 They are diverse, vibrant, fun and relatable.
 They are unique because they must not only meet the needs of our campers and make sure each child is having an amazing time, but must also possess advanced skills or professional expertise in one of our specialty program areas.

 They are the people your child will come home talking about - perhaps with the English or Australian accents your child will come home impersonating.
 They are your child’s new role models, heroes, confidants and friends.